 Jill Howlett Mays has made this book so user friendly that after reading it once it becomes a resource book busy parents can easily refer to….
 The Dr. Spock book of the 21st century on motor development!

 More about the author: See Interview with Julie Howlett Mays

 Jill Howlett Mays, MS, OTR/L: After receiving her undergraduate degree from the University of Pennsylvania, Jill completed a master’s degree in counseling and human relations.
 She did her advanced graduate work, including a teaching fellowship, at New York University.
 This is Jill’s first book but she has written numerous articles regarding special education in newspapers.
 She continues to write about motor development on her web site and blog.

-Buy Your Child’s Motor Development Story from Future Horizons and get 15% off PLUS free delivery in continental USA!
+Buy Your Child’s Motor Development Story from Sensory World (Future Horizons) and get 15% off PLUS free delivery in continental USA!
 Add the coupon code KIDCOMPANIONS when you checkout of the store for discounts!